Love French Food

 Gigot de Pre-sale Roti

-In French Roast Leg Of Lamb is called "Gigot D'Agneau Roti," and in this case "Gigot de Pre-sale Roti" specifically "Leg of Pre-sale Roast" is a type of lamb which is raised in salt marsh meadows of France and elsewhere in Europe and UK.
+In French, Roast Leg Of Lamb is called "Gigot D'Agneau Roti," and in this case, "Gigot de Pre-sale Roti" specifically "Leg of Pre-sale Roast" is a type of lamb which is raised in salt marsh meadows of France and elsewhere in Europe and the UK.

 Your butcher will even sell you half a leg if it is just for 2 people, so ask him for what you need.

-I also use the bone and left over meat for making a good stock for soups.
-Like this Veal Stock or Brown Stock which will then become an amazing Lamb Stew.
+I also use the bone and leftover meat for making a good stock for soups.
+Like this Veal Stock or Brown Stock, which will then become an amazing Lamb Vegetable Stew.

 So a good roast on a Sunday will also give you a meal on Monday and soup throughout the week!

 A leg of roast lamb in France is sometimes served with navy or fava beans.
-Served with either boiled new potatoes or Sauteed Potatoes your meal will be complete.
+Served with either boiled new potatoes or Pan Cooked Potatoes, your meal will be complete.

-But you can serve it with your own favourite vegetable of course and the main thing is that you enjoy your wonderful roast leg of lamb.
-A delightful side like Vichy Carrots, and/or Buttery Green Beans will fill out the meal well!
+But you can serve it with your own favourite vegetable, of course, and the main thing is that you enjoy your wonderful roast leg of lamb.
+A delightful side like Vichy Style Carrots, and/or Buttery Green Beans With Onions will fill out the meal well!

 🍷Best Wine To Serve